ChintaHariChandan/GenAI_Assignment_2/README.md

-# GenAI_Assignment_2
+# 🚀 GenAI_Assignment_2

-Python implementation of common neural network activation functions with formulas and sample inputs.
+🧠 **Python implementation of common neural network activation functions with formulas and sample inputs.**

+---

+## 📌 Overview
+This repository contains a simple and clear Python implementation of **popular activation functions** used in **Artificial Neural Networks and Deep Learning**.
+Each activation function includes:
+- 📐 Mathematical formula (as comments)
+- 🧪 Sample input values
+- ⚙️ NumPy-based implementation

+---

+## 🔢 Activation Functions Implemented
+✔ Sigmoid
+✔ ReLU
+✔ Leaky ReLU
+✔ Tanh
+✔ Softmax
+✔ ELU
+✔ Swish

+---

+## 🛠 Technologies Used
+- 🐍 Python
+- 📦 NumPy

+---